elaird6/rfml_localization_julia/README.md

 # Kernel-based Localization Project

-This repo utilizes standard and quasi-norm kernel-based fusion of heterogeneous data measurements followed by regession method of choice.
+This Julia repo utilizes standard and quasi-norm kernel-based fusion of heterogeneous data measurements followed by regession method of choice.
 It has been shown the use of the quasi-$p$-norm, $p<1$, as a similarity measure, results in improved performance over the standard $p$-norm.
 Additionally, the use of multiple kernels, one for each data measurement type --- e.g., time-difference of arrival, received signal strength, and angle of arrival for localization--- further improved performance in comparison to a single kernel.
+Data used in example below can be found in the UCI Machine Learning Repository: []().
+Please reference (and cite!) the following paper for specific application:

+Laird, E.B.; Tran, T. (2021).
+Quasi-norm Kernel-based Emitter Localization.
+Paper presented at 55th Annual Asilomar Conference on Signals, Systems, and Computers, 2021, Pacific Grove, CA, United States.

 Repo leverages and builds on [MLJ.jl](https://alan-turing-institute.github.io/MLJ.jl/dev/) extensively.
 There are two ML model constructs with one focused on single kernel and the second one focused on multi-kernel.
 Creation of kernels leverages [KernelFunctions.jl](https://juliagaussianprocesses.github.io/KernelFunctions.jl/stable/).
 If utilize optimal spacing (circle packing) in sampling function, requires pulling files from packomania.com

 ## Example Usage